fluent/fluent-bit-docs-stream-processing/getting_started/fluent_bit_sql.md

 SELECT code AS http_status FROM TAG:'apache.*';
 ```

-> Since the TAG selector allows the use wildcards we put the value between single quotes.
+> Since the TAG selector allows the use of wildcards, we put the value between single quotes.

 ### CREATE STREAM Statement